moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 And almost everyone got excited about it.
 And I'm excited too.
 Excited, because I've already seen this approach to reactivity 5-6 years ago.
 All those `$props`, `$derived`, `$effects`, `$state`, signals – I've seen it all before.
 And I like it.
 And I think they're on the right track, since it's just the beginning of a new approach within mainstream solutions.
 But that's not what we're going to talk about.

-What really pissed me off was is the same kludge to solve UI problems.
+What really pissed me off was the same kludge to solve UI problems.

 Why does the solution for reactivity in components still require transpiling?
 Why is hijacked HTML syntax with fake directives still being used?
 Why is the UI representation still described in an imperative way?
 And why is technology still trying to mimic HTML in the first place?